-Muted celebrations of Dutch king’s birthday amid pandemic
+Cities urge people to stay home on Dutch king’s birthday

-AMSTERDAM (AP) — Crowds gathered in at least two Dutch cities Tuesday despite authorities urging people to stick to coronavirus social distancing regulations as the country marked the King’s Day national holiday.
+AMSTERDAM (AP) — Crowds gathered in cities across the Netherlands on Tuesday despite authorities urging people to stick to coronavirus social distancing regulations as the country marked the King’s Day national holiday.

+This year, the celebrations for King Willem-Alexander’s birthday came as lockdown fatigue is rising and a day before an easing of some restrictions even though hospitals are having to postpone regular medical procedures so they can focus on the high level of COVID-19 patients.

+Even so, clear blue skies and warm weather sent people crowding into city parks and prompted authorities to tell them to go home and urge others to stay away.

-Amsterdam municipality shut off access to two of the city’s main parks by early afternoon and urged people to stay away from the Dutch capital, saying it was too busy.
-Amsterdam police also said they broke up several parties overnight.
+Amsterdam’s municipal authorities shut off access to two of the city’s main parks by early afternoon and urged people to stay away from the Dutch capital, saying it was too busy.
+Two other major cities, Utrecht and Rotterdam, tweeted out similar messages in the afternoon.

 In the central city of Arnhem, hundreds packed into a central market square for a demonstration against the government and lockdown measures, prompting city officials to urge people to stay away as the area was full.

-The protesters then began marching through the city chanting slogans including “We are the Netherlands,” as scores of police monitored the demonstration.
+The protesters marched through the city chanting slogans including “We are the Netherlands” and “Love, freedom, no dictatorship!” as scores of police monitored the demonstration, which remained peaceful and ended with organizers thanking police and the city’s mayor.

-This year, the national holiday comes with lockdown fatigue rising and a day before an easing of some restrictions even though hospitals are having to postpone regular medical procedures so they can focus on the high level of COVID-19 patients.

 King Willem-Alexander marked his 54th birthday in Eindhoven, a southern city that brands itself as a hub for high-tech innovation, with a largely digital version of the annual royal walkabout.